 Keith Richards learned to play like Chuck Berry.
 The Rolling Stones, The Beatles, Led Zeppelin, all copied and developed the American ‘Blues’.

 Ryan Adams was influenced by Gram Parsons who was inspired by Merle Haggard who took a lot from Hank Williams and Woody Guthrie who copied elements from Jimmie Rodgers and The Carter Family.
 How far does the line go back?
 Sea Shanties, Medieval Minstrels.
-A fucking long way.
+A very, very long way.

 Mick Jagger once said: “Never wear a new pair of shoes in front of David Bowie”, as Bowie had a reputation as a bit of a magpie.
 Bowie ‘applied’ William Burroughs ‘cut up’ writing technique to his songs.
 TS Eliot also used it for some of his poems.
 The technique originally occurred during a Dadaist rally in the 1920s, when Tristan Tzara offered to create a poem on the spot by pulling words at random from a hat.
 A bit like freestyle rappers.